-Production-Ready EP/Showbiz Sync Parsing: Automated Ingestion, Validation, and Audit Trails
+EP/Showbiz Sync Parsing: Deterministic Ingestion, Cost-Code Validation, and Bond-Grade Audit Trails

 import hashlib